AndrewDarnall/Web-and-Service-Oriented-Systems-Tutoring/Servlets/README.md

 There are two options when it comes to 'testing' locally a Java servlet, either by downloading Apache Tomcat (version >= 10) and running the servlet locally {Not advisable} or by dockerizing the Apache Tomcat server and deploying the servlet to the container, this step requires some additional configuration of the Docker runtime and perhaps a connection to a DevOps pipeline using tools such as Jenkins.

-A simpler way to deploy a Java Servlet is to embed a servlet engine within the app itself using the jetty servlet container (injected as a dependency via the Apache Maven build system)
+A simpler way to deploy a Java Servlet is to embed a servlet engine within the app itself using the eclipse jetty servlet container (injected as a dependency via the Apache Maven build system)

 ----